When a person has difficulty digesting a particular food, these are called food intolerances.

 A food allergy has the possible mislabeling of being viewed as a food intolerance, but this is not the case.
 The digestive system is involved in food intolerance, whereas the immune system is involved in a food allergy.
 A food allergy has potential life-threatening reactions compared to a food intolerance, where even a small amount of food can be lethal.

 Several of the causes for a food intolerance is because of the presence of a certain substance in the food.
 A natural occurrence of histamines may develop skin rashes, abdominal cramps, and diarrhea.
-Another substance, salicylates, is also a potential cause but is only seen after eating large amounts of food.
+Another substance, salicylate, is also a potential cause but is only seen after eating large amounts of food.

 There are several other causes of a food intolerance, which can include: